asolodenko/paws/docs/features/admin-pet-inventory.md

 - only the next fields should be required in pet form: name, breed, gender, coat color
 - implement image upload instead of URL

+### Round 4:
+Fix axios error when sending a POST request.
+The message: "timeout of 5000ms exceeded".
+The error happens from time to time and to all the requests, not specific ones.

 ## Overview

 The admin panel has been completely redesigned with a professional dashboard interface.
 It now features three main sections accessible via tabs: